-On January 22, 2024, the Company announced that it had entered into the Term Sheet, pursuant to which Steppe Gold, either directly or through a wholly-owned subsidiary, will acquire all of the issued and outstanding common shares (the "BG Common Shares") of Boroo Gold in an all-share transaction.
+On January 22, 2024, the Company entered into the Term Sheet, pursuant to which the Company, either directly or through a wholly-owned subsidiary, will acquire all of the issued and outstanding common shares (the "BG Common Shares") of Boroo Gold in an all-share transaction.

-On April 11, 2024, the Company announced that, further to its press releases dated January 22, 2024 and March 19, 2024, it has entered into a share exchange agreement (the "Share Exchange Agreement") pursuant to which Steppe Gold will acquire the BG Common Shares from an indirect, wholly owned subsidiary of Boroo Singapore in an all share transaction.
-The management of the Company is assessing the accounting for the Boroo Gold Transaction with assistance from professional parties and it was decided that the Boroo Gold Transaction would be accounted for as a reverse takeover.
+On April 11, 2024, the Company entered into a share exchange agreement (the "Share Exchange Agreement") pursuant to which Steppe Gold would acquire the BG Common Shares from an indirect, wholly owned subsidiary of Boroo Singapore in an all share transaction.

-Additionally, pursuant to the Share Purchase Agreements, Steppe Gold will sell the Tres Cruces Project to Boroo Singapore for approximately CAD\$12 million in cash payable over a period of 18 months commencing from the Closing Date (as defined in the Share Purchase Agreements).
+Additionally, pursuant to the A&R Share Purchase Agreements, the Company would sell the Tres Cruces Project to Boroo Singapore for CAD\$11.7 million in cash payable over a period of 18 months commencing from the Closing Date (as defined in the A&R Share Purchase Agreements).